vskadorva/aa-interview-task/README.md

 ## YOUR TASKS

 - Explore the web app
+- Explore the code source
-- Write API, e2e and component test using Playwright or Cypress (you can use google)
+- Write API, e2e and component tests using Playwright or Cypress (you can use Google)
 - Execute your tests